 The sun starts beating and with sandy beaches on either side of us, guarded by thick, spiky shrubland, Passepartout remarks on the similarity to a Greek island.
 It certainly doesn’t have a traditional English seaside look.

-Cream puffs of sheep on the fields in the distance, we round the headland past the two venerable chalk stacks of Old Harry and Old Harry’s Wife and down into Swanage.
+Cream puffs of sheep on the fields in the distance, we round the headland past the two towering venerable chalk stacks in the sea of Old Harry and Old Harry’s Wife, and down into Swanage.

 I don’t know Dorset at all well, but I knew Swanage.